Which products have the lowest levels of starch and sugar?

 Amino acids are the building blocks of protein and indicate the quality of the protein sources in a feed.
 Horses cannot synthesize all of the amino acids.
 Lysine, methionine and threonine are the first limiting amino acids.
 If they are deficient, the horse cannot make full use of the protein for hair coat, hoof growth and muscle development.
 All Purina horse feeds contain optimum levels of amino acids, for ideal muscle development and maintenance.

 Why is there is a range of recommended feeding rates for different products?

 Horses vary quite a bit in how much they need to eat to maintain body condition.
 It is always a good idea to start at the low end of the feeding rate and increase to the required level if necessary.
-Make sure you add hybrid product Equilizer or Optimal if needed to balance vitamins and minerals.
+Make sure you add hybrid product Equilibrium Equilizer or Equilibrium Optimal if needed to balance vitamins and minerals.